Grubs-Shenanigans/hl2coop/README.md

 - Games: TF2
 - Enables the old main menu from older versions of TF2.

-BDSBASE_STOCK_ONLY
+BDSBASE_CURATED_ITEMS
 - Games: TF2
 - Prevents non-stock items from showing up in the loadout panel.
+To add an item to the curated item list, simply use "stock_whitelist" in its item definition.
+You may re-enable cosmetics and weapon stranges, reskins, etc by using BDSBASE_CURATED_ITEMS_ALLOWCOSMETICS.
+Items that represent reskins must have "reskin" set to 1 in your desired item schema definitions.
 Using this with BDSBASE_CUSTOM_SCHEMA would also allow custom items to be allowed with this option.
-You may re-enable cosmetics and weapon stranges, reskins, etc by using BDSBASE_STOCK_ONLY_ALLOWCOSMETICS.
-Items that represent stock weapons must have "reskin" set to 1 in your desired item schema definitions.
-If you only need BDSBASE_CUSTOM_SCHEMA for custom attributes, use BDSBASE_CUSTOM_SCHEMA_STOCK_ONLY.
+If you only need BDSBASE_CUSTOM_SCHEMA for custom attributes, use BDSBASE_CURATED_ITEMS_DISABLE_CUSTOMITEMS.

 BDSBASE_ECON_LOADOUT_ONLY
 - Games: TF2